TanStack/query/docs/src/pages/reference/useMutation.md

   - **Required**
   - A function that performs an asynchronous task and returns a promise.
   - `variables` is an object that `mutate` will pass to your `mutationFn`
+- `cacheTime: number | Infinity`
+  - The time in milliseconds that unused/inactive cache data remains in memory.
+When a mutation's cache becomes unused or inactive, that cache data will be garbage collected after this duration.
+When different cache times are specified, the longest one will be used.
+  - If set to `Infinity`, will disable garbage collection
 - `mutationKey: string`
   - Optional
   - A mutation key can be set to inherit defaults set with `queryClient.setMutationDefaults` or to identify the mutation in the devtools.
+- `networkMode: 'online' | 'always' | 'offlineFirst`
+  - optional
+  - defaults to `'online'`
+  - see [Network Mode](../guides/network-mode) for more information.
 - `onMutate: (variables: TVariables) => Promise<TContext | void> | TContext | void`
   - Optional
   - This function will fire before the mutation function is fired and is passed the same variables the mutation function would receive